Tuning Terahertz Optomechanics of MoS2 Bilayers with Homogeneous In-plane Strain: Interlayer vibration in bilayers under strain

-Figures \ref{fig:S6}(a,b) present the strain response of 2R-\MoS\ samples grown on Si$_3$N$_4$ and SiO$_2$, while panel Fig.~\ref{fig:S6}(c) provides a comparison with the same modes calculated using DFT.
-Theory and experiment follow the same trend under biaxial strain.
-The differences between the two substrates are on the order of 0.030~THz (0.15~THz) for the E$_{2g}^{2}$ (B$_{2g}$) mode, in good agreement with the theoretical results (Fig.~\ref{fig:S6}(c)).
+Figs.~\ref{fig:S6}(a,b) present the strain response of 2R-\MoS\ samples grown on Si$_3$N$_4$ and SiO$_2$.
+Fig.~\ref{fig:S6}(c) is a calculation of these modes under biaxial strain using DFT; theory and experiment follow the same trend.
+Vibrational frequencies range around 0.030~THz (0.15~THz) for the $E_{2g}^{2}$ ($B_{2g}$) mode, in good agreement with the theoretical results (Fig.~\ref{fig:S6}(c)).
 The interlayer distance, included in Fig.~\ref{fig:S6}(d), decreases with increasing strain, consistent with the Poisson effect.